-This specification describes a "hook"-based pattern for invoking decision support from within a clinician's EHR workflow.
+This specification describes a "hook"-based pattern for invoking decision support from within a clinician's workflow.
 The API supports:

 - Synchronous, workflow-triggered CDS calls returning information and suggestions